Apply for Funding

 • April 29th at 9am Eastern: Due date to begin application.
 All organizations wishing to be considered for a JLF grant must declare their intent to apply by beginning their application by this time.

-• June 8th: Grantmaking Decisions Communicated for LOI Phase
+• June 8th: Grantmaking decisions communicated for LOI Phase; organizations invited to submit full proposal.

 Full Proposal Phase